Data Plane Development Kit: Environment

 The DPDK was originally designed to run using a bare-metal mode which is currently deprecated.
-Actually, DPDK's EAL provides support for Linux or FreeBSD userland application.
+DPDK's EAL provides support for Linux or FreeBSD userland application.

 EAL can be extended in order to support any processors.

 Ecosystem

 DPDK is now an open-source project under the Linux Foundation, supported by many companies.
 DPDK is governed by a Governing Board.
 The technical activities are overseen by a Technical Board.
 Beside Intel, which is a contributor to the DPDK, several other vendors also support the DPDK within their products and some offer additional training, support and professional services.
-The list of vendors who have announced DPDK support includes: 6WIND, ALTEN Calsoft Labs, Advantech, Brocade, Big Switch Networks, Mellanox Technologies, Radisys, Tieto, Wind River, Lanner. and NXP.
+The list of vendors who have announced DPDK support includes: 6WIND, ALTEN Calsoft Labs, Advantech, Brocade, Big Switch Networks, Mellanox Technologies, Radisys, Tieto, Wind River, Lanner Inc. and NXP.

 Projects

 The pfSense project published a road map on 25 February 2015, in which developer Jim Thompson announced the rewriting of the pfSense core—including pf, network packet forwarding and shaping, link bonding, IPsec—using DPDK: "We have a goal of being able to forward, with packet filtering at rates of at least 14.88 Mpps.
 This is 'line rate' on a 10 Gbps interface.
-There is simply no way to use today's FreeBSD (or linux) in-kernel stacks for this type of load."
+There is simply no way to use today's FreeBSD (or Linux) in-kernel stacks for this type of load."

 Open vSwitch (OVS) has a limited set of features running userland that can be leveraged to bypass the Linux kernel OVS processing.
 This use case of OVS with DPDK userland is usually named OVS-DPDK.
 It is mostly deployed with OpenStack Neutron but it assumes that many features and software-defined networking (SDN) capabilities of Openstack are disabled.
 For instance, when OVS-DPDK is used, Neutron provides a lower level of security than when OVS kernel is used (no stateful firewalling, less security group).

 The FD.IO VPP platform is an extensible framework that provides out-of-the-box production quality switch/router functionality.
 It is the open source version of Cisco's Vector Packet Processing (VPP) technology: a high performance, packet-processing stack that can run on commodity CPUs, and can leverage the Poll Mode Drivers for both NICs and cryptographic acceleration hardware and libraries.
 VPP supports and uses the DPDK library.

 TRex is an open source traffic generator using DPDK.
 It generates L4–7 traffic based on pre-processing and smart replay of real traffic templates.
 TRex amplifies both client and server side traffic and can scale to 200 Gbit/s with one UCS using Intel XL710.
 TRex also supports multiple streams, ability to change any packet field and provides per stream statistics, latency and jitter.

 DTS (DPDK Test Suite) is a Python-based framework for functional tests and benchmarks.
 It is an open-source project, started in 2014, and is hosted on dpdk.org.
 It supports both software traffic generators like Scapy and dpdk-pktgen, and a hardware traffic generator like Ixia.